 If you have a cough with mucus, called a “wet” or “productive” cough, your doctor might want to test some of what you can cough up.

-Each state has one or more public health labs that does testing.
-That number is growing.
+Each state has several public health labs that does testing.
 For information about testing in your state, check online at the CDC.

 - IgM, which your body makes for about 2 weeks before the levels drop